 First: it is independent.
 No state sponsorship, no hidden piloting, no political pressure.

 Third: it is open source.
-The results are always available to everyone, the entire data set is provided to the public with the software used for the analysis: all online, explorable, consultable (and possibly refutable) by all.
+The results are always available to everyone, the entire data set is provided to the public with the software used for the analysis: all online, explorable, consultable (and possibly refuted) by everyone.

-Bedroom: consider many more parameters than any previous study.
-It collects records of as many as 39.000 weather stations worldwide, with a database of 1.6 billion measurements.
-5 times more reliable than the others, in other words.
+Bedroom: consider many more parameters than any study previous.
+It collects records from 39.000 meteorological stations around the world, with a database of 1.6 billion measurements.
+5 times more reliable than others, in other words.

 What do the results of this study indicate?

-Put simply, global warming is a definite and established reality.
-Since the mid-50s, the average temperature of our planet has increased by more than one degree, with evidence impossible to refute for all the lobbies interested in saying the opposite: at this point, an awareness is expected on the part of all.
-Will he be serious?
+Simply put, global warming is a definitive and established reality.
+From the middle Some years '50, the average temperature of our planet has increased by more than one degree, with evidence that is impossible to refute for all the lobbies interested in saying the opposite: at this point we expect everyone to become aware.
+Will he really be there?

 Well, probably not.
-It may be that the 'deniers' to the bitter end will continue to argue at this point useless and counterproductive, perhaps changing the subject and focusing on the question of whether global warming is a phenomenon independent of human beings or not.
-Whatever the approach, one thing is certain: the climate on Earth is drastically changing, and this change is starting to have a direct and tangible impact on our lives, destined to increase if we don't do our best to avoid it.
+It may be that the 'deniers' will continue to support arguments that are useless and counterproductive at this point, perhaps changing the subject and focusing on the question of whether global warming is a phenomenon independent of human beings or not.
+Whatever the approach, one fact is certain: the climate on earth is changing dramatically, and this change is starting to have a direct and tangible impact on our lives, which will increase if we don't do our best to avoid it.

-Here is the summary chart of the study, which needs no further comments (Berkeley data in black, the results of previous studies in other colors):
+Here is the summary graph of the study, which he doesn't need of other comments (Berkeley data in black, results of previous studies in other colors):